Don’t panic if you receive a 1099-C for your deceased spouse. You might not owe any or as much money at tax time as you think.

 Lastly, if you do owe a balance to the Internal Revenue Service, that doesn’t mean they’re coming for your house.
 Yes, the IRS can seize people’s houses or businesses.
 That’s not their preferred method for collecting back taxes, however.
 You would generally have to ignore a lot of IRS notices and refuse to set up a payment plan or otherwise work with them before that would happen.

-1. Your husband died in 2016, which means you can still file a joint tax return with him for the entire 2016 tax year, assuming you did not remarry before the end of 2016.
+1. Your husband died last year, which means you can still file a joint tax return with him for the entire tax year, assuming you did not remarry before the end of the year.
 If a court has appointed a personal representative or other estate administrator, you can file a joint return if the representative agrees.

 In most cases, filing jointly is a better idea than filing separately.
 You use the higher Married Filing Jointly standard deduction and other benefits for the entire year this way, plus you claim his personal exemption.